MicrosoftDocs/power-automate-docs/articles/minit/process-map.md

 - Map orientation: Top to bottom or left to right.

 - Highlight the activities that go before and after the activity being presently monitored.

+## Export a process map

+A process map can be converted and exported into a BPMN 2.0 compliant format that allows you to work with the map in any standard BPMN modeling tool.

+A process or social map can also be exported as:

+- PNG image

+- XML file containing a list of activities and edges (for processing in any 3rd party tools)

+To export process map, select **Export process map** on the menu at the top, and then make your selection.

 ## Social chart